 Ed Schiebel

-I'm a developer by day and hand drummer by night (or I was, the band broke up).
+I'm an engineer by day and hand drummer by night (or I was, the band broke up).
 I am also Maker's Mark Ambassador #1726391.
 Now if that doesn't impress you, I don't know what will.
 As you can tell from this stunning page, my design sensibilities are pretty much Google circa 2000.

 Here are some samples of my work.
 The source can be found on GitHub.
-My CV is on Stack Overflow.
+My resume is here.

 Clavistry

 Clavistry is a web drum machine that plays Afro-Caribbean rhythms.
-It's a React app built with vite and using Elementary Audio for the audio engine.
-The rhythms are repreented as tablature in json files.
+It's a React app built with vite and uses web audio for the audio engine.
+The rhythms are represented as tablature in json files.
 You can mute individual parts and play along!

 Clavistry is still very much a work in progress.
 Keep checking back and see what's new.
 Some plans include: